vujcec/AIR-Project1-Task2/README.md

 ## 4. Re-run the **same Log4Shell payload**

-You already have the attacker infra:
+Already have the attacker infra:

 * HTTP payload server on `:8000`
 * LDAP server on `:1389`